kjbenk/wp-rest-api-hello-world/README.md

-# wp-rest-api-hello-world
+# WP REST API Hello World

-A Hello World example for the WordPress REST API
+A Hello World example for the WordPress REST API.
+Install this plugin and go the the `/wp-json/wp/hello-world` endpoint on your site and you will see an Hello World JSON Response.